MichaelHabib04/ME-405-Repo/docs/multitasking.rst

 Inter-task communication
 -------------------------
 Information is communicated between tasks using Share and Queue objects from the open source taskshare.py.
 A Queue is made of a series of Shares.
 Shares are defined as a certain data type, and information of that data type is stored in the share object and can be referenced in other tasks.
 Below is a tabulated version of all of the shares we used.
 In general, we used uint16 shares for true/false flags and data that would only count in positive whole numbers (such as encoder counts).
 For other shares where decimal values were needed or desired, float was used.
+We used Queue objects within our data collection task, but not for inter-task communication.

 List of shares
 ~~~~~~~~~~~~~~